Titanic: History and Facts

 - There were no gold, diamonds or exotic minerals aboard the ship.

 The Titanic was mainly a passenger ship.
 However, she also carried a significant amount of cargo during her first voyage.
 This ocean liner was contracted to carry and deliver mail and other valuable items for the Royal Mail and also the United States Post Office Department.

 Most Valuable Items Lost in Titanic’s disaster

 During the unfortunate demise of the Titanic, one of the most valuable items that got missing was a painting by French artist, Mary-Joseph Blondel, titled La Circassienne au Bain.
 It belonged to Mauritz Hakan Bjornstrom-Stefansson, who was a first-class passenger on the ship.
 He survived though, and after the incident, it is believed that he sued for a $ 100,000 compensation for the loss of an artwork that belonged to him.

 Another valuable item that got lost in the shipwreck was a copy of the Rubaiyat of Omar Khayyan.
 It was valued at merely £405 at that time.

-Well, there you have it, every important fact regarding the history of the Titanic- one of the world’s greatest ship and maritime disasters of all time.
-The Titanic will eternally live in the memories of many for its fascinating story.
+Well, there you have it, every important fact regarding the history of the Titanic – one of the world’s greatest ships and maritime disasters of all time.
+The Titanic will eternally live in the memories of many for its fascinating and tragic story.
 One that went from being an “Unsinkable ship” to being shattered on her first journey across the Atlantic Ocean, sending distress and sorrow all over the world.